Maurycy Trybulski: 1920s and 1930s

 Following the Treaty of Riga in 1921, Trybulski was among the first Poles to return to their homeland.
 The same year he became president of the Central Committee for Poultry Breeding in Poland (Centralny Komitet do Spraw Hodowli Drobiu w Polsce).
 From 1921 he was editor in chief of the illustrated biweekly "Polski Drób" ("Polish Poultry") and, in the following years, he collaborated closely with the monthly magazines "Hodowiec Gołębi Pocztowych" ("Carrier Pigeon Breeder") and "Zagroda Wzorowa" ("Exemplary Farm").
 During the 1920s and 1930s he was a lecturer at the Agricultural University of Warsaw faculty, and the Puławy Institute of Agriculture.
 At the same time he served as a judge in many national breeding competitions in the poultry, pigeons, dogs, cats and fur animals sections.
-His intense activity in the field of animal breeding, both in Poland and in Europe, earned him numerous awards including his appointment as an honorary member of the Czechoslovakian Exhibition Committee in 1926, and of the Society of Pigeon Breeders of Lviv in February 1928.
+His intense activity in the field of animal breeding, both in Poland and in Europe, earned him numerous awards including his appointment as an honorary member of the Czechoslovak Exhibition Committee in 1926, and of the Society of Pigeon Breeders of Lviv in February 1928.

 In 1934 he was one of the founders and president of the first Polish kennel club (Związek Kynologiczny w Polsce).
 Together with other members of the club, Trybulski created the magazine Pies Rasowy i jego hodowla w Polsce (Purebred dogs and their breeding in Poland).
 In the same year he also supported the establishment of the Club of Breeders and Admirers of Purebred Cats (Klubu Hodowców i Miłośników Kotów Rasowych), which started the first national register of pedigree cats in Poland.